 We must work together to advocate to restore funding to early learning, especially for the most vulnerable young people.
+Please read the 2020/2021 update on Early Years Education.

 The UCP campaigned on a promise to "maintain or increase funding to education."
 Not only did they break that promise, but they targeted their cuts in a way that hurt the most vulnerable and youngest students.